Cranwi/Cranwi/README.md

-I'm Cranwi
+I'm Cranwi!

-I do programming
+I've been doing programming as a hobby for seven-ish years.
+I don't know what I'm doing.